tylerlight071/Pay-Calculator/README.txt

-Pay Calculator
-The Pay Calculator is a command-line tool that helps you calculate the difference between your expected pay and actual pay based on your hourly wage, tax rate, and hours worked.

-Features
-Calculate the expected pay based on your hourly wage, tax rate, and hours worked.

-Compare the expected pay with your actual pay to calculate the difference.

-Adjust your settings such as tax rate and hourly wage.

-Store and manage monthly pay records.

-How to Use

-Download the Pay Calculator executable for your operating system from the releases page.

-Double-click the executable to run it.
-Alternatively, you can run the executable in your terminal or command prompt.

-Windows

-PayCalculator.exe

-macOS

-./PayCalculator

-Linux

-./PayCalculator

-Follow the on-screen instructions to log in or register a new account.

-Once logged in, you can choose from the following options:

-Enter Actual Pay and Calculate Difference: Enter your actual pay, month, and hours worked to calculate the difference between expected pay and actual pay.

-Go to Settings: Adjust your settings such as tax rate and hourly wage.

-Logout: Exit the Pay Calculator.

-Saving Settings
-The settings for the Pay Calculator are automatically saved in the following location:

-Windows: Documents/Pay Calculator Settings
-macOS: Documents/Pay Calculator Settings
-Linux: Documents/Pay Calculator Settings

-You can find the settings file named settings.pkl within the specified directory.
-Please ensure that you have write permissions to the designated folder.

-Disclaimer
-This script is for educational purposes only.
-The calculations provided are approximate and may not reflect actual pay amounts.
-Your payslip may differ from the results obtained using this script.

-Please note that the instructions above assume you have downloaded the executable for your operating system.
-If you are a developer or want to run the script from the source code, you can follow the instructions provided in the previous sections to run the script using Python and the required modules.

-Keep in mind that PyInstaller has already bundled all the necessary dependencies, so you don't need to have Python or the required modules installed separately when using the executable.

-Enjoy using the Pay Calculator tool to manage your pay calculations and records!
-If you have any questions or feedback, please don't hesitate to reach out.
+# 💸 Pay Calculator: Your Personal Finance Wizard! 💰

+Welcome to Pay Calculator, a nifty command-line tool that effortlessly juggles your expected pay, actual pay, and everything in between.
+No more fretting over paychecks! 🧙‍♂️💲

+## 🌟 Dazzling Features 🌟
+Pay Calculator is loaded with features to make your financial life a breeze:

+- Accurately calculates your expected pay based on your hourly wage, tax rate, and hours worked.
+- Compares your expected pay with actual pay to reveal the difference.
+- Allows you to fine-tune your settings, like tax rate and hourly wage.
+- Keeps track of your monthly pay records like a pro!

+## 🚀 How to Use 🚀

+**Get Started:**

+1. Download the Pay Calculator executable for your operating system from the releases page.
+2. Double-click the executable to run it, or launch it from your terminal or command prompt.

+For **Windows**, use `PayCalculator.exe`.
+For **macOS** and **Linux**, use `./PayCalculator`.

+**Dive into Pay Management:**

+- **Enter Actual Pay and Calculate Difference**: Punch in your actual pay, month, and hours worked to unveil the difference between your expected and actual pay.
+- **Go to Settings**: Tweak your tax rate and hourly wage to match your preferences.
+- **Logout**: Bid farewell to the Pay Calculator for now.

+## 🔐 Saving Settings 🔐
+Your settings are tucked away safely in the following locations:

+- Windows: Documents/Pay Calculator Settings
+- macOS: Documents/Pay Calculator Settings
+- Linux: Documents/Pay Calculator Settings

+Look out for the settings file named `settings.pkl` in the specified directory.
+Just make sure you have write permissions for that folder!

+## 🚫 Disclaimer 🚫
+This tool is for educational purposes only.
+The calculations are approximate and may not mirror your actual pay amounts.
+Always double-check with your payslip.

+If you're a developer or prefer to run the script from the source code, follow the instructions in the previous sections.
+Note that PyInstaller has bundled all the necessary dependencies, so no need for separate installations when using the executable.

+## 🎉 Happy Calculating! 🎉
+Dive into the Pay Calculator tool and take control of your pay calculations and records!
+Questions or feedback?
+We're all ears.
+Just reach out and we'll be right there!